HMS Calypso (1783)

-HMS Calypso was a Royal Navy Echo-class ship-sloop.
+HMS Calypso was a 16-gun Echo-class ship-sloop of the Royal Navy.
 She was built at Deptford between 1781 and 1783, launched on 27 September 1783 and first commissioned on 1 December 1783 for service off Northern Ireland and Scotland.
 She served in the North Sea, Atlantic, and the West Indies.
 Calypso sank whilst acting as a convoy escort on 30 July 1803 after colliding with a West Indiaman merchant ship during a violent storm.